In today’s post, I’m going to teach you how to declutter digital photos.

 Out with the un-needed

-Similarly, the pictures I had taken at various school events for the purpose of promotion of PTA events also were deleted if I didn’t think I’d have a use for them.
-Also deleted were pictures from long ago that were no longer meaningful.
+Similarly, the pictures I had taken at various school events for the purpose of promotion of PTA events also were deleted if I didn’t think I’d have a use for them going forward.

 No room for more than one

 In the Spring & Summer, I get especially camera happy in my garden and snapped tons of close-up of pictures of flowers.
 I kept the best of the lot and let the others go.

 To re-cap my plan of attack so you can apply it to your hoard of pictures, here are the steps to follow:

 - Keep only good pictures.
 What’s good?
 In focus, not blurry and it has to be a picture you like.
 If the photo makes you sad or unhappy, let it go.
 Life’s too short!

 - Set a goal and be ruthless!
 When you have a specific goal set, it’ll make it easier to figure out what to let go of.

 How to avoid having to deal with this many pictures again?